Royal6969/pizza-delivery-app/README.md

 module.exports = {
   images: {
-    domains: [ // to aloow images from a domain, just include its hostname in this array "res.cloudinary.com"
+    domains: [ // to allow images from a domain, just include its hostname in this array "res.cloudinary.com"
     ]
   }